sanko/FFI-SDL3.pm/README.md

 ## `SDL_GetWindowPixelFormat( ... )`

-Get teh pixel format associated with the window.
+Get the pixel format associated with the window.

         my $format = SDL_GetWindowPixelFormat( $window );